Ilmington Down from Ilmington

 This walk explores the highest ground in Warwickshire, which is located in the Cotswolds Area of Outstanding Natural Beauty and forms the northernmost section of this range of hills.
 Starting in the attractive village of Ilmington, the route uses a mixture of footpaths, bridleways and country lanes to explore Ilmington Down and the immediate surroundings.
 The views are generally good with those from the top of the Down to the west over the Vale of Evesham particularly noteworthy.

-The walk starts in the village of Ilmington where limited parking is available around the village green in front of the small Roman Catholic Church (Grid ref.
+The walk starts in the village of Ilmington where limited parking is available around the village green in front of the Village Shop, which was formerly the Roman Catholic Church (Grid ref.
 SP210433).
 Take the lane immediately in front of this Church and follow it southwest between houses and cottages.
 Gaining height the lane reaches a large gate (Grid ref.
 SP206429).
 Do not go through this, instead turn right through a smaller metal gate and then almost immediately left through another gate onto a footpath.
 This path climbs through fields with a boundary fence on your left.

 Reaching Pig Lane (Grid ref.
 SP204425), turn right and follow this undulating bridleway past the radio antenna to reach a road.
 Go straight across and climb slightly to reach the top of Ilminster Down and the highest point in Warwickshire.
 Turn right (Grid ref SP187426) down the tarmac lane.
 Ignore the first bridleway on your right which would take you back to the antenna and continue down the lane for approximately one kilometre to reach a second marked bridleway across a field.
 This leads you around Upper Lark Stoke and through rolling countryside to reach a road (Grid ref.
 SP204432).